tgerardot/TheThreeTravelers/One Shots and Excursions/Meeting Tier 4s ep1 - Mystara & Lament.md

 They decide to convince Dante to say goodbye, and in addition, they also say that they will take care of the mirror so he will not be tempted to use it in the future.

 ## Conclusion
+Miss You by Blink 182 plays as the DM paints a picture of an emo funeral that the travelers attend to support Dante while the sweaters pack up the mirror and get it back to The Necralyst Spire.